 What Is a Neocloud?

-SemiAnalysis calls the category “a new breed of cloud compute provider focused on offering GPU rental.” [(source)]
+According to SemiAnalysis, it's a new breed of cloud compute provider focused on offering GPU rental.

-This approach removes large upfront costs and makes it easy to scale AI workloads up or down instantly, which is especially valuable for training and inference with models that require significant compute.
+Neocloud services provide much-needed flexibility, making it easy to scale AI workloads up or down instantly.
+That flexibility is especially valuable for training and inference with models that require significant compute.

 Unstable Hardware Supply